 Do your research before you head out to buy anything, check out a variety of reputable local garden centers or floral shops (rather than big box shops), and talk to the people who work there.
 They can usually make excellent suggestions if you know the direction your windows face and the size and space you want to add plants too.

 If you travel often and are super busy and have minimal light you will be making many different choices than someone who can spend a bit of time each day (5-10 mins) misting, watering, etc.

 The little maidenhair fern above will dry out quickly and probably end up making you feel like a failure if you can’t give it daily attention.
 On the other hand, the ZZ Palm or Snake plant below both require low light and very little moisture to thrive.
 I love the website Gardenista for great images (those below), inspiration, and practical advice on the best houseplants for different settings (low light/low/maintenance, non-poisonous, you name it!).

 The ZZ Palm above is great for low light: image via James Saper

 Sansevieria or snake plant image via Gardenista

 There literally is an indoor plant for just about every situation.
 Again though taking the specific factors of your situation into account will lead you to much more success.
 It’s also important to buy plants from reputable sources that are knowledgeable about both the plants they stock and helping you decide what’s best for your situation.
-A good source will help you select things given the information you provide and should tell you the proper name (both common and botanical), maintenance requirements and any other information you might need.
+A good source will help you select things given the information you provide and should tell you the proper name (both common and botanical), maintenance requirements, and any other information you might need.
 Ask questions and do a little homework before you head out shopping so you can make the best choice for yourself.
-Hopefully the plants that you live with will bring you joy, a sense of calm and beauty and even a bit of cleaner air to breath.
+Hopefully, the plants that you live with will bring you joy, a sense of calm and beauty, and even a bit of cleaner air to breathe.